 Artistic Director-Acting, Hip Hop, Modern, Revolution Competition Team, Pom, Tap

-Casey Nemec has been in the performing arts for 35 years, and instructing dance for 19 years.
-She was formally trained in tap, jazz, lyrical, hip hop, and ballet at The Dance Network in Grand Rapids, Michigan.
+Casey Nemec has been in the performing arts for 36 years, and instructing dance for over twenty years.
+She was formally trained in tap, jazz, lyrical, hip hop, and ballet at the Phil Osterhouse Dance Studio and The Dance Network in Grand Rapids, Michigan.
 Casey also grew up competing in Winter Guard International, where she honed her dance and performance skills throughout the nation.
 Her choreography has been seen on stage, on screen, winning awards in studio dance competitions, state championship high school dance team competitions, and even on the basketball court of her alma mater, Florida Gulf Coast University (Go Eagles!), where Casey was a Magna cum Laude graduate.
 She has been certified to teach through both Dance Educators of America and Dance Masters of America.
 In addition to dance, Casey trained at the Grand Rapids Civic Theatre School of Theatre Arts, having been both a lead actress and a teaching/choreography assistant in their prestigious Summer Stock Program.
 Casey became a professional actress at the age of 12 when she appeared as the lead actress in the touring production of The Troll and the Elephant Prince.
 She has appeared in international campaigns for Sega, Buick, and Artistry Beauty, among others, numerous theatrical productions, and made her silver-screen debut in the Academy-award winning film Dreamgirls.
 Casey has also been featured in print modeling campaigns, commercials, documentaries, runway shows, as a feature model on the Home Shopping Network, and on the cover of best-selling novels Could I Have this Dance?, For the Rest of My Life, and All I’ll Ever Need.
 She is also currently working as an on-air Fashion Contributor for the Home Shopping Network.
 Casey has been a guest instructor at Beer City Barre in Grand Rapids, and frequently attends teacher workshops and master classes throughout the nation to continue her training and inspiration!
-Casey also holds her Master’s degree in history from the University of Massachusetts, where she published a thesis exploring the cultural impact that John Ringling and the American circus had on the state of Florida.
+Casey also holds her Master’s degree in history from the University of Massachusetts.